Comments, compliments and complaints procedure

 Getting help to make your complaint

-We understand that you may be unable, or reluctant to make a complaint yourself.
-Please read our page on getting help to make your complaint for help and advice.
+If you feel unable or reluctant to make a complaint yourself, please read our page on getting help to make your complaint for help and advice.